COVID-19 Vaccination and Testing

 The 40 Oak St. clinic uses Moderna and Pfizer vaccines.
 Please check the weekly update above to see which vaccine we will have available each day.

 Who is eligible?

-FIRST DOSES: We are able to vaccinate people who
+FIRST DOSES (appointments are strongly recommended): We are able to vaccinate people who

-- are 18 years of age or older at the time of their appointment (please see the clinic hours as mentioned above for 5-11 years old.)
+- are 5+years of age at the time of their appointment (please see the clinic hours as mentioned above for 5-11 years old.)

-SECOND DOSES: We are able to vaccinate people who
+SECOND DOSES (appointments are strongly recommended): We are able to vaccinate people who

 - have received their your first dose 28 days earlier (for Moderna) or 21 days earlier (for Pfizer) however recommended time interval is 8 weeks after your first dose